ismoldayev/olympiads.xyz/src/components/markdown/ProblemsList/DivisionList/scripts/README.md

 - `id_to_sol.json`: USACO problem ID -> solution URL
 - `div_to_probs.json`: USACO division -> list[problem id, contest, problem name]
-- `contest_to_points.json`: For each problem in a contest, the proportion of test cases passed by all promoters for Bronze - Gold, or the top 10 US pre-college contestants for Platinum.
-Note that recent contests only have this info for Gold and Platinum.
+- `contest_to_points.json`: For each problem in a contest, the proportion of test cases passed by all promoters for Mechanics - Thermodynamics, or the top 10 US pre-college contestants for Modern.
+Note that recent contests only have this info for Thermodynamics and Modern.

 ## Requirements